 - Down payment of at least 20% or more of the property’s value

 - Legal documents, including business licenses and registrations

 Keep in mind that a higher down payment will help keep both your interest rates and your monthly payments low.

-If you’re not sure where to start looking for a commercial real estate loan, or which type of lender to work with, it helps to use National Business Capital, a leading online business financing marketplace.
+If you’re unsure of where to start looking for a commercial real estate loan or which type of lender to work with, it helps to use National Business Capital, a leading online business financing marketplace.

 National automatically connects you with over 75 different lenders hours after applying.
 You’ll be able to browse multiple different personalized financing options to select the best fit.
 Plus, you’ll have an expert Business Financing Advisor at your side at each step of the way.
 Learn more about the financing solutions you could qualify for here.